Top Tools Newbie Freelancers Need in 2024

-There are 53 million people working as freelancers in the U.S. alone, what makes it an extremely competitive marketplace.
-Nevertheless, taking into consideration the fact that 65% of them feel like freelancing is a more respectable career path than it was three years ago, it is definitely worth considering it a primary source of income.
+As of 2023, there are 64 million people working as freelancers in the U.S. alone, what makes it an extremely competitive marketplace.
+Nevertheless, taking into consideration the fact that 85% of them feel like freelancing is a more respectable career path than it was before, it is definitely worth considering it a primary source of income.

 Upwork is undoubtedly the most popular platform for freelancers as it connects them to an enormous database of clients.
 Here you will be able to find both a side gig and a steady employment.
 What you have to do in order to join the community is create a profile and set up your price since Freelancers on Upwork are paid per hour after they finish the job.
 This platform comes with advanced search options and easy payment system, as well as a multitude of tests which you can take and include in your profile to show your potential employees as a proof.